Past Perfect Tense

 - After he’d saved enough money, he bought a new computer.

-We usually use the past perfect in combination with the past simple tense to show the order of events.
+We typically use the past perfect in combination with the past simple tense to indicate the sequence of events.
 Here, it refers to the action which started in the past and continued up to the given moment in the past.

 - When I met him, he had already worked there for a year.